marcinzh/skutek/README.md

 - Simplicity of use:
     - No need of defining the effect stack upfront.
-    - No need of "lifting into the monad".
+    - No need of lifting of operations into the monad.
-    - Effect extensiblity is provided by classic OOP inheritance.
     - Effect subtyping.

 - Simplicity of implementation: